-The term "addenda" means written or graphic instructions issued by the University of Kentucky prior to the receipt of proposals that modify or interpret the RFP documents by additions, deletions, clarifications and/or corrections.
+The term "addenda" means written or graphic instructions issued by the UK King's Daughters Medical Center prior to the receipt of proposals that modify or interpret the RFP documents by additions, deletions, clarifications and/or corrections.

 The term "competitive negotiations" means the method authorized in the Kentucky Revised Statutes, Chapter 45A.085.